-Shaunti Feldhahn is a Harvard-educated analyst who wants to enable men and women to have healthy, long-lasting marriages.
+Shaunti Feldhahn is a Harvard-educated analyst who wants to help men and women to have healthy, long-lasting marriages.

 “I travel a lot,” says Feldhahn.
 “People frequently ask me what I do, and my usual response is: ‘I help women understand men.’
 The men usually laugh and say, ‘You know, we really aren’t that complicated.'”